kettek/gobl/README.md

 You will likely have to get the gobl dependency by issuing `go get -d github.com/kettek/gobl`.

+At this point, you can list the tasks by issuing `go run .` and then run the specific task with `go run . listFiles`

 A more complex example that would allow automatic rebuilding + running, would be:

 ```go